RamenMahata/Sayan-s-Portfolio/README.md

 - 🎭 Smooth animations with Framer Motion
 - 📊 Interactive data visualization with Recharts
 - 🎯 SEO optimized
+- 📧 Contact form with email integration
+- 🔍 Easy customization and theming

 ## 🛠️ Technologies Used